pendulum-project/ntpd-rs/DEVELOPMENT.md

 The daemon runs a single peer task per configured peer.
 This task is responsible for managing the network connection with that specific peer, sending the poll message to start a clock difference measurement, handling the response, and doing an initial filtering step over the measurements.

-The main loop of the peer waits on 3 futures simultaneously:
+The main loop of the peer waits on 3 futures concurrently:
  - A timer, which triggers sending a new poll message.
  - The network socket, receiving a packet here triggers packet processing and measurement filtering.
  - A reset channel, which triggers a reset of the filter state and cancels any currently in flight measurements (needed when the system clock needs to make a larger jump).

-Should any of these events happen, after handling it it then sends an updated version of the sections of its state needed for clock steering to the main clock steering task.
+Should any of these events happen, after handling it the peer task then sends an updated version of the sections of its state needed for clock steering to the main clock steering task.

 ### Clock steering task